przeprogramowani/10x-test-planner/README.md

 A Node-based CLI tool to generate test plans from video recordings using Google's Gemini models.

-Created test plan can be used as an input for Agentic AI model such Claude 3.7 Sonnet - it contains scenarios, steps and expected selectors to cover your project with E2E tests.
+Created test plan can be used as an input for Agentic AI models - it contains scenarios, steps and expected selectors to cover your project with E2E tests.

 All the [constraints](https://ai.google.dev/gemini-api/docs/vision?lang=node#prompting-video) of Google Generative AI models must be followed.